 Filled with scenes of Coast Salish and Nuu Chah Nulth songs, glowing faces, inspiring stories, and incredibly beautiful cinematography—the one-hour film reveals the profound spirit the voyage instills for pullers, ground crews, and elders.
-Together they share the waves, traditions, and a vision of a positive future for Coast Salish youth with radiant futures firmly rooted in a strong cultural identity.
+Together they share the waves, traditions, and a vision of a positive future for Coast Salish youth.

 Despite the ruling, state officials regularly denied access.
 Later in a compromise, the state agreed to allow tribes access to traditional fishing grounds, but only by traditional means—hand-carved ocean-going canoes.

-Once passed down throughout generations, Coast Salish identity, language and traditions were in danger of disappearing.
+Once passed down throughout generations, Salish identity, language and traditions were in danger of disappearing.
 The tribes were in dire need of some kind of action to prevent losing the Salish culture.

-In advance of rebuilding tribal longhouses, openly teaching disallowed cultural practices again, elders envisioned and prayed for the return of their culture traditions and the bringing of prosperity back into Coast Salish life.
+In advance of rebuilding of tribal longhouses, and the sharing of traditional songs, elders envisioned and prayed for the return of culture and prosperity back into coast Salish life.

-As the oppressive conditions of the past began to yield to a new renaissance, as Indian youth secured better access to education, graduating with advanced degrees and returning home, communities once again began teaching traditional culture, language, skills and crafts to the younger generations.
+Soon after, tribal peoples once again began teaching traditional culture, language, and arts to the younger generations.
 How to carve and fashion seaworthy dugout canoes from solid cedar.
 How to participate and thrive in harmony with the environment.
 To be strong again.
 To be proud again.
 To sing and dance again.
 To become Coast Salish forever again.